sarisssa/test-api/docs/TESTING.md

 Copy the printed ARN into `MATCH_SETTLEMENT_STATE_MACHINE_ARN` in `apps/api/.env` if it differs, then restart the API.

+3) Seed DynamoDB and price rows

+- Run `npm run setup:system -w api`.
+This is idempotent: it creates the Wage table if needed, ensures the state machine exists, and seeds price rows for stock, crypto, and commodity tickers so the match processor can run 24/7.
+- Optional follow-up: `npm run create-table -w api` if you need to re-create the table manually.

-3) Verify base env for local dev
+4) Verify base env for local dev

 - `STEP_FUNCTIONS_ENDPOINT=http://localhost:4566` (or `http://localstack-main.orb.local:4566`)
 - `DYNAMODB_URL=http://localhost:4566` (or same custom host)